Planning Quality Content for Your Early Learning Program

 - Build a tower in the block corner.

-- Cook breakfast in the housekeeping corner.
+- Cook a pretend breakfast and set the table in the housekeeping corner.

 - Dig up fossils in the sand box.

-- Paint a rainbow in the art center.
+- Paint a rainbow at the easel.

 Related: Pop over to PreKinders to see a more detailed discussion of center time.

-2. Activities
+2. Plan Activities

 Even with activities guided or initiated by a grownup, attention should be given to following the child's lead.